Gagniuc/Gagniuc/README.md

 This repository preserves the complete software archive, including all versions, source code, installation kits, licensing tools, original interface assets, documentation, CD images.

+Delta Memory Force is one of several projects preserved in this historical software collection.

-These archives are also snapshots of how software was imagined and built at the time: interfaces drawn almost pixel by pixel, custom controls, hand-built charts, compact algorithms, unusual licensing mechanisms, and complete CD-based distribution kits.
+Taken together, these archives are also snapshots of how software was imagined and built at the time: interfaces drawn almost pixel by pixel, custom controls, hand-built charts, compact algorithms, unusual licensing mechanisms, and complete CD-based distribution kits.
 Beyond their original functions, they preserve the visual language, technical constraints, and practical ingenuity of an earlier period of personal computing.

 <details>